opencog/atomese-simd/Design-G.md

 for reading is also accessible for writing (unless it is marked read-only.)

+The current implementation of layered AtomSpaces has some strong negative performance reprecussions.
+This is because the layers are envisioned as being OverlayFS-like: Atoms in lower layers can be masked or hidden in higher layers, so that it looks like they are absent.
+Atoms in higher layers can have different key-value store contents than lower layers.
+The lookup has fairly strongly noticable performance impacts, even though this is not benchmarked at this time.

 This directed graph is represented with a Frame, which is an Atom that is both like a Node and like a Link, having both a (singular) name and an outgoing set.